 Eurovision Stars in 'The Masked Singer' Around the World

-Australia’s 2017 Eurovision contestant, Isaiah Firebrace, was unmasked as ‘The Wizard’ during Tuesday night’s show.
-He had performed Katy Perry’s 'Firework' during his first week, Goyte’s 'Somebody That I Used To Know' during his second week, and Pink’s 'Raise Your Glass' in his final performance.
+Australia’s 2017 Eurovision contestant, Isaiah Firebrace, was unmasked as ‘The Wizard’ during his time on the show.
+He had performed Katy Perry’s ‘Firework’ during his first week, Goyte’s ‘Somebody That I Used To Know’ during his second week, and Pink’s ‘Raise Your Glass’ in his final performance.

-The show is garnering international fans from the Eurovision Song Contest and everyone is pretty adamant that Kate Miller-Heidke is hiding behind the mask of ‘The Queen’.
+The show garnered a mass of international fans from the Eurovision Song Contest as, from the first teaser advertisement, everyone was absolutely convinced that Kate Miller-Heidke was hiding behind the mask of ‘The Queen’.

-'The Masked Singer Austria' was unfortunately put on hiatus after the airing of its very first episode due to the spread of coronavirus.
-It is currently unknown when the show will be returning to screens, or if any of the contestants are previous Eurovision stars.
+‘The Masked Singer Austria’ was unfortunately put on hiatus after the airing of its very first episode due to the spread of coronavirus in Europe, before returning to screens six months later.

 Маскираният певец (Bulgaria)

-The Bulgarian version of 'The Masked Singer' saw its first season broadcast in 2019, with a second season expected to air this year.
+The Bulgarian version of ‘The Masked Singer’ saw its first season broadcast in 2019, with a second season expected to air soon.

-Zhana Bergendorff, of the Bulgarian supergroup Equinox, finished second in the show, disguised as ‘The Rose’ (pictured above).
+During the first season of the hit show, Zhana Bergendorff, of the Bulgarian supergroup Equinox, finished second in the show, disguised as ‘The Rose’.

 Masked Singer Suomi (Finland)